Total TimePrep: 35 min. Bake: 45 min.

 - 1 cup maple syrup

-- Place the first seven ingredients in a large resealable plastic bag; add the oil, ginger, salt and pepper.
+- Place the first 7 ingredients in a large resealable plastic bag; add the oil, ginger, salt and pepper.
 Seal bag and shake to coat.
-Arrange vegetables in a single layer in two 15-in. x 10-in. x 1-in. baking pans coated with cooking spray.
+Arrange vegetables in a single layer in two 15x10x1-in. baking pans coated with cooking spray.

 - Bake, uncovered, at 425° for 25 minutes, stirring once.
 Drizzle with syrup.
-Bake 20-25 minutes longer or until vegetables are tender, stirring once.
-Yield: 24 servings.
+Bake until vegetables are tender, 20-25 minutes longer, stirring once more.